ccoutant/dwarf-locations/005-locations-on-stack.md

 > (non-negative, zero-based) bit offset relative to the start
 > of that storage.
 It gives the location of the program
 > object, which occupies a sequence of contiguous bits
 > starting at that location.
-A location does not
-> provide the size of the object, which is typically
+> The bit offset of a location must be less than the size of
-> obtained from its type attribute.
+> the named block of storage.
 >
-> DWARF can describe locations in four kinds of storage:
+> DWARF can describe locations in six kinds of storage:
 >
 >   - Memory.
 >     Corresponds to the target architecture memory address
 >     spaces.
-The location names an address space and
->     provides an address within the address space as a bit
->     offset.
-The offset must be less than the size (in bits) of
->     the address space.
-There is always a default address
+There is always a default address space, and the
->     space, and the target architecture may define additional
+>     target architecture may define additional address
->     address spaces.
+>     spaces.
 >     *(The offset can be thought of as a byte or word address
 >     combined with a bit offset within the byte or word.)*
 >
 >   - Registers.
 >     Corresponds to the target architecture registers.
-The
->     location names a register and provides a bit
->     offset within the register.
-The offset must be less than
->     the size (in bits) of the register.
 >
 >   - Undefined storage.
 >     Indicates no value is available, as when a variable has
 >     been optimized out.
-The location names an
+The location names a block of
+>     imaginary storage, whose size is that of the largest
->     imaginary block of storage that cannot be read or written.
+>     memory address space, that cannot be read from or
->     The offset within this block of storage must be less than
->     the size of the largest address space, but has no effect.
+>     written to.
 >
 >   - Implicit storage.
 >     Corresponds to fixed values that can only be read, as when
 >     a variable has been optimized out but can nevertheless be
 >     rematerialized from program context.
 The location
->     names a block of imaginary, or virtual, storage
+>     names a block of imaginary storage, whose size is
->     and provides a bit offset within the block.
-The block is
->     the same size as the fixed value that it holds, and the
+>     the same as the fixed value that it holds.
->     offset must be less than the size (in bits) of the block.
 >
+>   - Implicit pointer storage.
 >     A special form of implicit storage, created by the
->     `DW_OP_implicit_pointer` operator (see Section 3.10),
+>     `DW_OP_implicit_pointer` operator (see Section 3.10).
+>     The location names a block of imaginary storage that
->     holds a virtual reference to a secondary location.
->     Its size is the size of a pointer in the
+>     holds a secondary location.
+Its size is the size of a
->     default memory address space, but no physical pointer is
+>     pointer in the default memory address space, but no
->     available.
-Reading (i.e., dereferencing) the location
+>     physical pointer is available.
->     produces the secondary location.
-Because the
->     contents of the storage cannot be represented as a
->     sequence of bits, an offset other than 0 has no meaning
->     and the location cannot be read.
 >
-> DWARF can also describe composite locations (see Section
+>   - Composite storage.
-> 3.11), where different pieces of a program object map to different
+>     A hybrid form of storage where different pieces of a
+>     program object map to different locations, as when a
-> locations, as when a field of a structure or a slice of an
+>     field of a structure or a slice of an array is promoted
-> array is promoted to a register while the rest remains in
+>     to a register while the rest remains in memory.
-> memory.

 ### Chapter 3 DWARF Expressions [NEW]